mikependon/RepoDB/RepoDb.Docs/Coding Standards.md

 	var childQueryFields = queryGroup.QueryFields.ToList();
 	```

-6. The shorter the better (less then 25 lines of codes per method).
+#### The shorter the better (less then 25 lines of codes per method).

+The methods must only contains few lines of codes.
+We prefer to have it maximum of 25 lines of codes per method.

+**Note**: It is not always the case.
+This is not a strict compliance.

 ## Arguments